Elfomen/test_qalqul/README.md

 ### 3. Build and Run the Application

-Navigate to the root directory of the project and run the following command to build and start all services:
+Make sure your terminal is pointing at the root of the project and run the following command to build and start all services:

 ```bash
 docker-compose up --build